-ETAs which were issued up to 30 June 2013 (so called European Technical Approvals) remain valid until the end of their validity period.
+ETAs which are issued up to 30 June 2013 (so called European Approvals) remain valid until the end of their validity period.
 They can be used by manufacturers as European Technical Assessments.
 This type of ETAs will disappear from the market throughout the year 2018.
-These ETApprovals were based on ETA Guidelines or issued upon common agreement of the Approval Bodies.
+These ETApprovals were based on ETA Guidelines or issued upon agreement of the Approval Bodies.

 What is important to know about ETAs in the framework of the Construction Products Regulation?

-In accordance with regulation (EU) No 305/2011 (CPR), a manufacturer is responsible to provide a declaration of performance (DoP) for a construction product covered by a European Technical Assessment (ETA) which is issued for it, when such a product is placed on the market.
-The CE marking shall be affixed on this product indicating that the manufacturer is taking responsibility for the conformity of this product with the declared performance.
+In accordance with the Regulation (EU) No 305/2011 (CPR), a manufacturer, when placing a construction product on the market, is responsible to provide a Declaration of Performance (DoP) for this product, when it is covered by a European Technical Assessment (ETA) issued for it.
+The CE marking shall be affixed on this product and indicates that the manufacturer is taking responsibility for the conformity of this product with the declared performance.

-The ETA’s focusses on the claims of the manufacturer, i.e. the essential characteristics the manufacturer wants to declare in relation to the intended use(s) he foresees.
+The ETA’s focusses on those essential characteristics the manufacturer wants to declare in relation to the intended use(s).

-As a consequence of the CPR, its Commission delegated regulations (delegated acts) and further European Commission Services’ interpretation:
+As a consequence of the CPR, its Commission Delegated Regulations (delegated acts) and further European Commission Services’ further information should be considered:

-Based on this information, any and all users remain liable to check and make an appropriate choice that the products made available on their market with harmonized essential characteristics are fitting the whole set of conditions and requirements for the construction work.
+Any and all users of construction products remain liable to check and make an appropriate choice that the products made available on the market are fitting the whole set of conditions and requirements for the construction works.